cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/default-groups.md

 ## Use a default group

 You can now use this group in any new or existing application.
-To add to a new application, navigate to the `Applications` page in the `Access` section of the Cloudflare for Teams dashboard.
+To add to a new application, navigate to the `Applications` page in the `Access` section of the Zero Trust dashboard.

 1. Click **Add an application**.